The following video walks you through how to view and accept your financial aid. For more information review the sections below.

 If a student would like the Office of Financial Aid to discuss their financial aid file with anyone else, they must sign a FERPA release indicating who their information can be share with.
 The on-line FERPA release can be completed by:

 Clicking on the A-Z directory on the top of the Fort Lewis College website – click on the letter “F” – then click on FERPA (Online Consent Form).

-The FSA ID ― a username and password ― has replaced the Federal Student Aid PIN and must be used to log in to certain U.S. Department of Education websites.
 Your FSA ID confirms your identity when you access your financial aid information and allows you to electronically sign Federal Student Aid documents.
 If you do not already have an FSA ID, you will need to establish one before you can submit a FAFSA application, make corrections to an existing FAFSA, or log-on to studentloans.gov to complete loan entrance or exit counseling.